The Conciergerie is an architectural gem with Gothic features and is a gateway to the history of one of the country’s darkest times.

 These sites attract millions of visitors each year who are eager to explore their rich history and experience their captivating beauty.

-We will delve into the fascinating facts about La Conciergerie and Sainte Chapelle, shedding light on their origins, notable features, and the stories they have witnessed throughout the centuries.
+We will delve into the fascinating facts about La Conciergerie, shedding light on their origins, notable features, and the stories they have witnessed throughout the centuries.

 Former Royal Palace